dabigjoe6/dabigjoe6/README.md

 Systems Engineering Undergrad with a passion for Software Engineering.

-Actively engaged in fullstack devlopment with React, Nodejs and React Native.
+Actively engaged in fullstack development with React, Nodejs and React Native.

-Currently learning Web3 and solidity in building smart contracts and Defi apps.
+Currently learning Web3 and solidity in building smart contracts and DeFi apps.

 Interested in Distributed Systems, Building Large Scale Software.